 Eating releases gut hormones and stimulates cholinergic nerves, causing the gallbladder to contract and the sphincter of Oddi to relax.
 As a result, the gallbladder empties 50 to 75% of its contents into the duodenum.
 Conversely, during fasting, an increase in sphincter tone facilitates gallbladder filling.

-Bile salts are poorly absorbed by passive diffusion in the proximal small bowel; most intestinal bile salts reach the terminal ileum, which actively absorbs 90% into the portal venous circulation.
+Bile salts are poorly absorbed by passive diffusion in the proximal small bowel; most intestinal bile salts reach the terminal ileum, which actively absorbs 90% of bile salts into the portal venous circulation.
 Returned to the liver, bile salts are efficiently extracted, promptly modified (eg, conjugated if they arrive in the free form), and secreted back into bile.
 Bile salts circulate through this pathway from liver to gut to liver—the enterohepatic circulation—10 to 12 times/day.